U.S. energy firms tally damages from Hurricane Sally, begin restarts

 HOUSTON (Reuters) - Storm-tossed U.S. offshore energy producers and exporters began clearing debris on Thursday from Hurricane Sally and booting up idle Gulf of Mexico operations after hunkering down for five days.

-The storm toppled trees, flooded streets and left 465,000 homes and businesses in Alabama, Georgia and Florida without power.
-Sally became a tropical depression on Thursday dropping up to 18 inches (46 cm) and causing flash flooding on its slog from Alabama toward North Carolina, the National Weather Service said.
+The storm toppled trees, flooded streets and left more than 465,000 homes and businesses in Alabama, Georgia and Florida without power.
+Sally became a tropical depression on Thursday, as it dropped up to 18 inches (46 cm) of rain and caused flash flooding on its trek across Alabama and toward the Atlantic Ocean, the National Weather Service said.

 Crews returned to at least 30 offshore oil and gas platforms.
-Equinor EQNR.OL and Chevron Corp CVX.N began restaffing platforms in the Gulf of Mexico, following Murphy Oil Corp's MUR.N restart this week.
+Equinor and Chevron Corp began restaffing platforms in the Gulf of Mexico, following Murphy Oil Corp’s restart this week.

 Bristow Group, which transports oil workers from a Galliano, Louisiana, heliport, resumed crew-change flights to facilities in the west and central Gulf of Mexico.